OWASP/CheatSheetSeries/cheatsheets/Authentication_Cheat_Sheet.md

 ### SAML

 Security Assertion Markup Language (SAML) is often considered to compete with OpenId.
-The most recommended version is 2.0 since it is very features complete and provides strong security.
+The most recommended version is 2.0 since it is very feature-complete and provides strong security.
 Like OpenId, SAML uses identity providers, but unlike OpenId, it is XML-based and provides more flexibility.
 SAML is based on browser redirects which send XML data.
 Furthermore, SAML isn't only initiated by a service provider; it can also be initiated from the identity provider.
 This allows the user to navigate through different portals while still being authenticated without having to do anything, making the process transparent.

 While OpenId has taken most of the consumer market, SAML is often the choice for enterprise applications.
 The reason for this is often that there are few OpenId identity providers which are considered of enterprise-class (meaning that the way they validate the user identity doesn't have high standards required for enterprise identity).
 It is more common to see SAML being used inside of intranet websites, sometimes even using a server from the intranet as the identity provider.